microbiomedata/nmdc-runtime/db/migrations/cli/README.md

 This app was designed to be run in an environment having the following:

-1. Read and write access to the original MongoDB database
+1. Permission to read from, and write to, the original MongoDB database
+2. Permission to create and edit roles on the origin MongoDB server
-2. Root access to a distinct "transformer" MongoDB database
+3. Permission to read from, and write to, a distinct "transformer" MongoDB database
-3. The programs: `mongosh`, `mongodump`, and `mongorestore`
+4. The programs: `mongodump` and `mongorestore`

 In practice, we deploy it as follows: